benjspitler/benjspitler.github.io/nba-predictions.md

   flag_numeric('lr', 0.001)
 )
 ```
 Next, I built a function called build_model that calls the keras_model_sequential() function and  builds the structure of the neural network.
-To do this, I had to specify layers for our sequential model.
 This model has two hidden layers, each with a dropout layer, and an output layer.
 These layers contain the various hyperparameters that I will tune.
 ```javascript
 build_model <- function() {
   nn_mod <- keras_model_sequential()